Data Protection at Chubb

 · A specific exemption provided by law which is relevant to the insurance industry.

 PLEASE NOTE.
 If you provide your explicit consent to permit us to process your Personal Data, you may withdraw your consent to such processing at any time.
 However, you should be aware that if you choose to do so we may be unable to continue to provide insurance services to you (and where you withdraw consent to an insurer’s or reinsurer’s use it may not be possible for the insurance cover to continue).
 This may mean that your policy needs to be cancelled.
 If you choose to withdraw your consent we will tell you more about the possible consequences, including the effects of cancellation, (which may include that you have difficulties finding cover elsewhere), as well as any fees associated with cancellation (if any).
+Please see Appendix 2 to find out more about the information we collect and use about you and why we believe it is appropriate to use that information for such activities.

 6. Who do we share your personal data with?